flatiron/blacksmith/articles/basic/getting-started/how-to-write-asynchronous-code/article.md

 # How to deal with Asynchronous code

 Javascript is an asynchronous language, in contrast to many synchronous languages like PHP, Ruby, Python, Perl, C, etc.  There are a number of important things to be aware of when learning to write asynchronous code - otherwise, you will often find your code executing in extremely unexpected ways.
+Take this (general) rule to heart:

-#Use the asynchronous functions, avoid the synchronous forms
+###Use the asynchronous functions, avoid the synchronous ones!

-Many of the functions in node core have both synchronous and asynchronous versions.
+Many of the functions in Node.js core have both synchronous and asynchronous versions.
 Under most circumstances, it will be far better for you to use the asynchronous functions - otherwise, why are you using Node.js?

 As a quick example comparing and contrasting the two, using `fs.readFile`: